bluepartners/Manifesto/README.md

 ***
 **5. TRANSPARENCY IS THE FIRST SIGN OF A RELIABLE JOB OFFER**

 “A prestigious international company is looking for a motivated professional; salary commensurate with experience” is the incipit of too many job posts.
-Being transparent since the beginning about the company, the proposed role, the skills required and the available salary is the only parameter to assesses the reliability of a company.
+Being transparent since the beginning about the company, the proposed role, the skills required and the available salary is the only parameter to assess the reliability of a company.
 Jaguar28 shares working proposals only from companies interested in talking immediately about these topics.
 ***
 **6. BEING CLEAR ABOUT THE PROJECT IS THE KEY TO ATTRACT TALENT**